sturdy-dev/codereview.gpt/README.md

 **Q:** Are the reviews 100% trustworthy?

 **A:** Not yet, as of 2022.
 This tool can help you spot bugs, but as with anything, use your judgement.
+Sometimes it hallucinates things that sound plausible but are false — in this case, re-run the review.

 ###